The PDF Accessibility Guide: How to Make Your Portable Documents Accessible

 - bullet points (or lists) <LI>

-Tags are automatically created in the source code of the document as you create it (you will need to save as a tagged document) but once you open up Adobe, you’ll need to verify 1) that the document is indeed tagged and 2) that the tags are correct (e.g. a header is not tagged as a paragraph).
+Tags are automatically added in the source code of the document as you create it (you will need to save as a tagged document) but once you open up Adobe, you’ll need to verify 1) that the document is indeed tagged and 2) that the tags are correct (e.g. a header is not tagged as a paragraph).

 (Note: Tags are different in PDFs vs. web page HTML.
 For example, an image tag is <img> in HTML but <Figure> in a PDF.)

-Alongside and with the help of proper tag usage, you’ll then need to make sure the following are taken care of in your document:
+Alongside and with the help of proper tag usage, you’ll then need to make sure the following are taken care of in your original document (e.g. Word):

 Title and language: Save your document with a descriptive title and have the language set as whatever language the document is written in (language is usually pre-taken care of).

-An important note on headers for the uninitiated, you start with an H1 (the main topic of the document) and then flow through to H2 (main subtopics) and then continue to H3s (smaller topics within the subtopics) and so on down the line.
+Important note on headings: you always start with an H1 (the main topic of the document) and then flow through to H2 (main subtopics) and then continue to H3s (smaller topics within the subtopics) and so on down the line.

-Alt text: All images, graphs, charts, math formulas, etc. in your document need alt text so people that can’t see them can know what they are and what information is being conveyed.
+Alt text: All images, graphs, charts, math formulas, etc. in your document need alt text so people who can’t see them can know what they are and what information is being conveyed.

 Links: Your hyper links should have anchor text that is descriptive of where the link goes to (so someone knows what to expect when they click).